 Jatobá (Hymenaea Courbaril) or Jataí, Jataí-amarelo, Jataí-peba, Jitaí, Farinheira, Imbiúva.
 Although the Jatoba tree is sometimes referred to as Brazilian Cherry, it is not a cherry tree and it is not botanically or otherwise related to Black Cherry (Prunus serotina), a very common American hardwood.
 It is found from North to South Brazil in semi-humid areas.

-Jatobá is a very hard wood with trees measuring 15 to 25 meters high and 1 meter diameter.
+Jatobá is a very hard wood with trees measuring 15 to 25 meters high and 1-meter diameter.
 It has no distinctive odor or taste, the heartwood dark brown, sapwood is light brown.
 It is used for furniture, flooring and decorative purposes.
-Also in flooring, civil constructions, window and door frames, beams, shakes, crosspieces, sport goods, musical instruments.
+Also in flooring, civil constructions, window and door frames, beams, shakes, crosspieces, sports goods, musical instruments.